The Statistical Mechanics of Indistinguishable Energy States and the Glass Transition: introduction

 In the glassy limit, the system is confined to a single valley or a small cluster of valleys with nearly identical macroscopic properties.
-Therefore, a reasonable question to ask is, ``What are the physical properties of a system where the energy states are unlabeled?"
-Although the primary physical motivation arises from an attempt to characterize ``glassy" phases of matter, the mathematical framework of instinguishable energy states is, in itself, an important foundational topic of statistical mechanics that will be explored in this paper.
+To distinguish one glassy valley from another with the exact same macroscopic energy and density requires a total, precise knowledge of all molecular coordinates, which is effectively inaccessible.
+If the system cannot dynamically explore the landscape to tell the valleys apart, then the degenerate sub-states become operationally indistinguishable.
+Therefore, a reasonable question to ask is, ``What are the physical properties of a system where the degenerate energy sub-states are unlabeled to the microstate counter?"
+Although the primary physical motivation arises from an attempt to characterize ``glassy" phases of matter, the mathematical framework of indistinguishable energy sub-states is, in itself, an important foundational topic of statistical mechanics that will be explored in this paper.